Get started with your Microsoft Intune deployment

 ✔️ Confirm your devices are supported, create your Intune tenant, add users & groups, assign licenses, and more.

 This step focuses on setting up Intune and getting it ready for you to manage your user identities, apps, and devices.
-Intune uses many features in Azure AD, including your domain, your users, and your groups.
+Intune uses many features in Microsoft Entra ID, including your domain, your users, and your groups.

 For more information, go to Step 1 - Set up Microsoft Intune.